mathjax/MathJax-docs/installation.rst

 ******************************

-The easiest way to use MathJax is to link directly to the MathJax distributed network service (see :ref:`Using the MathJax CDN
+The easiest way to use MathJax is to link directly to the MathJax distributed network service (see :ref:`Using a Content Delivery Network (CDN)
 <mathjax-CDN>`).
 In that case, there is no need to install MathJax
 yourself, and you can begin using MathJax right away; skip this document on installation and go directly to :ref:`Configuring MathJax <loading>`.